ameseee/alsdhaksjdh/_docs/tokens/typography.md

 info: Roboto and Roboto Slab fonts have been selected as the primary fonts for this system.
 ---

+FYI This was in the starter kit from Matt Welsom - not Savile fonts!!
+Just left here as a placeholder.

-{% include pattern_block.html url='/src/patterns/foundations/typography/roboto.html' %}
+{% include pattern_block.html url='/src/patterns/tokens/typography/roboto.html' %}

-{% include pattern_block.html url='/src/patterns/foundations/typography/roboto-slab.html' %}
+{% include pattern_block.html url='/src/patterns/tokens/typography/roboto-slab.html' %}

 ---